CSS Animations

 1. animation-name

-This property specifies the name of the @keyframes
+This property specifies the name of the @keyframes animation to apply.

 animation-name: slideIn;